POST OPERATIVE REHABILITATION Update v8.2 Jan 2022

 After surgery your surgeon will advise you of their specific requirements dependent upon individual surgery and long term goals.

 A key part of the operation is the postoperative care and there are many factors to be considered during rehabilitation after meniscal transplant.
-Movement and function have to be balanced against allowing the meniscus to heal in place.
+Early movement and function must be balanced against allowing time for the meniscus to heal in place.

 This document aims to guide you through a goal orientated programme to restore good knee function.
 Loading of the meniscus, through weight bearing and full bending of the knee, must be controlled in the early phases of rehabilitation due to the increased force that is placed on the fixation of the new meniscus.